PhilomenaMusili/HTML-CSS-Projects/README.md

 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-You can find the full license text in the repository.
+This project is licensed under the [MIT License]

 ## Contact